 Fig. I-42 Annual net primary production on the sample plots investigated in the Solling (beech forest, spruce forest, golden oat meadow, ryegrass meadow) given in 1,000 MJ per ha (open columns: estimated values) (modified after Ellenberg et al. 1986).

-Surprisingly, the productivity of the fertilized meadows and that of an arable field is about the same as that of the forests.
-Under the climatic and soil conditions given in the Solling, the different plant stands have approximately the same productivity.
+Surprisingly, the productivity of the fertilized meadows and that of an arable field is about the same magnitude as that of the forests.
+Under the climatic and soil conditions given in the Solling, the different plant stands have approximately the same productivity (► Fig. I-42).
 Productivity is expressed in ◘ Fig. I-43 as a measure of energy retention.
-This flow of energy through the major compartments (► Fig. I-43) suggests that among the heterotrophs, decomposers have the greatest energy turnover.
-This characterizes the short cycle of organic matter, while vanishingly little is converted through the long cycle (via herbivores and carnivores) as is also known from other terrestrial ecosystems.
+This energy flux through the major compartments (► Fig. I-43) suggests that among the heterotrophs, decomposers have the greatest energy turnover.
+This characterises the short cycle of organic matter, while vanishingly little is converted through the long cycle (0.5%, via herbivores and carnivores) as is also known from other terrestrial ecosystems.
 Interestingly, the proportion of zoophages is even greater than that of herbivores; the food pyramid is "distorted" here by a high proportion of saprophagous animals.

-◘ Fig. I-43 Energy flow in the Solling beech forest (partly calculated according to respiration values (figures in kJ per m2 and a; in parentheses assuming that 5 % of the organic matter is converted into permanent humus; carnivores are assumed to eat about 10 % of the saprophagous and herbivorous animals) (modified after Ellenberg et al. 1986).
+◘ Fig. I-43 Energy flux in the Solling beech forest (partly calculated according to respiration values (figures in kJ per m2 and a; in parentheses assuming that 5 % of the organic matter is converted into permanent humus; carnivores are assumed to eat about 10 % of the saprophagous and herbivorous animals) (modified after Ellenberg et al. 1986).

 The Solling as a low mountain range shows in a certain way already montane features, the precipitation is clearly increased compared to the lower lying surrounding area, there are more clouds and the temperature is somewhat lower.
-In the other low mountain ranges and even more so in the northern Alps, however, the third dimension, the orozonal succession, becomes clearer.
+In the other low mountain ranges and even more so in the northern Alps, however, the third dimension, the orozonal sequence, becomes clearer.

-6 Orobiome VI -the Northern Alps and the Alpine Forest and Tree Line
+6 Orobiome VI -the Northern Alps and the alpine forest and tree line

-The Alps separate Central Europe (CB VI) from Southern Europe (CB IV) like a crossbar.
-Geologically, the Alps are characterized by the "crystalline" Central Alps and by limestone in the marginal Alpine chains of both the Northern and Southern Alps (◘ Fig. I-44).
+The Alps separate Central Europe (ZB VI) from Southern Europe (ZB IV) like a crossbar.
+Geologically, the Alps are characterised by the "crystalline" Central Alps and by limestone in the marginal Alpine chains of both the northern and southern Alps (◘ Fig. I-44).
 This has implications for flora and vegetation.

-Fig. I-44 Schematic of the geological situation of mountains in central Europe (modified after Ozenda 1994).
+Fig. I-44 Schematic of the geological situation of mountains in Central Europe (modified after Ozenda 1994).

-6.1 The altitude levels
+6.1 The elevational belts

-The altitudinal stages of orobiome VI are well developed on the northern edge of the Alps.
-With increasing altitude, the mean annual temperature in the mountains decreases and the vegetation period shortens.
-Direct solar radiation increases with altitude, but diffuse radiation decreases; as a result, thermal differences between S and N slopes become sharper.
-Due to the wind congestion at the northern edge of the Alps, precipitation increases rapidly with altitude, for example Munich (569 m NN) 866 mm, Wendelstein (1,727 m NN) 2,869 mm.
-The vegetation of the individual altitude levels on the northern edge of the Alps changes accordingly:
+The elevational belts of orobiome VI are well developed on the northern regions of the Alps.
+With increasing elevation, the mean annual temperature in the mountains decreases and the vegetation period shortens.
+Direct solar radiation increases with elevation, but diffuse radiation decreases; as a result, thermal differences between S and N slopes become sharper.
+Due to the wind congestion at the northern edge of the Alps, precipitation increases rapidly with elevation, for example Munich (569 m asl) 866 mm, Wendelstein (1,727 m asl) 2,869 mm.
+The vegetation of the individual elevational levels on the northern parts of the Alps changes accordingly: